hooyuser/functional_analysis/Functional_Analysis.typ

 = Banach Spaces <banach-spaces>
 == Basic Notions
 #definition[Banach Space][
-  A normed space is called a #strong[Banach space] if it is a complete metric space with respect to the metric induced by the norm.
+  A normed space is called a *Banach space* if it is a complete metric space with respect to the metric induced by the norm.
 ]<banach-space>

 #proposition[Closed Subspace of Banach Space forms Banach Space][